 “One of these is the provisions of cash grants besides the usual free seeds and fertilizers.
 We are also looking at asking for zero-interest loans and production incentives like those given by municipalities to tobacco farmers,” he explained.

-The peasant leader expressed hope the assistance provided by the provincial government such as the trucks and storage facility, including the presence of NFA personnel in the municipalities to buy palay, will continue even if prices start to stabilize.
+The peasant leader expressed hope that the assistance provided by the provincial government will continue even if prices start to stabilize.
+He said transport trucks and storage facilities, including the presence of NFA personnel in the municipalities to buy palay, would ease the trading process.

 “We also recommend that local governments institutionalize the allotment of buffer funds to provide a price or market subsidy for our palay and another harvest like tobacco, by enacting an ordinance for such support,” Pugyao added.